 - Predictive Power – A simple regression showed that a rising LSCBM size one week ahead predicts higher market volatility (β = 0.31, p < 0.01).

-The LSCBM framework is inherently extensible:- Cross‑Asset Networks – By feeding in bonds, commodities, and crypto returns, one can discover a multi‑asset balanced core that reveals hidden macro hedges.
+- Cross‑Asset Networks – By feeding in bonds, commodities, and crypto returns, one can discover a multi‑asset balanced core that reveals hidden macro hedges.

 - Real‑Time Monitoring Dashboards – With streaming data pipelines, MaxBalanceCore could update the core every few minutes, giving traders an instant view of market cohesion.